-We have a school SENDCo, Rachel Moseley, however, supporting children with additional needs is the responsibility of all teachers and support staff.
-We are fortunate enough to have well-trained, enthusiastic staff who deliver quality teaching that meets the needs of our learners in class.
+We have a school SENDCo, Gail Lowe, however supporting children with additional needs is the responsibility of all teachers and support staff.
+We are fortunate enough to have well-trained, enthusiastic staff who deliver quality teaching that meets the needs of the majority of our learners in class.